-At Least 1 Dead After Strong Earthquake in Eastern Indonesia
+A Strong Earthquake in Eastern Indonesia Has Killed 2 People

-(JAKARTA, Indonesia) — A strong, shallow earthquake struck eastern Indonesia on Sunday, damaging homes and killing at least one person, officials said.
+(JAKARTA, Indonesia) — A strong earthquake in eastern Indonesia killed two people and damaged at least dozens of homes, a disaster official said Monday, as the government declared a seven-day emergency response period.

-Some people sent the night outdoors as numerous aftershocks rocked the Maluku island chain where the quake was most strongly felt.
+The magnitude 7.3 quake on Sunday was centered 166 kilometers (103 miles) southeast of Ternate, the capital of North Maluku province, at a depth of just 10 kilometers (6 miles).
+Shallow quakes can cause more damage.

-The U.S. Geological Survey said the magnitude 7.3 quake was centered 166 kilometers (103 miles) southeast of Ternate, the capital of North Maluku province, at a depth of just 10 kilometers (6 miles).
-Shallow quakes tend to cause more damage than deeper ones.
+National disaster agency spokesman Agus Wibowo said two women were killed by collapsing houses and more than 2,000 people have fled to temporary shelters.
+The quake was followed by at least 65 smaller aftershocks.

-The National Disaster Mitigation Agency said Sunday evening on Twitter that a woman had died, while Ikhsan Subur, a local disaster agency official in Labuha, the town closest to the quake’s epicenter, put the death toll at two.
+The agency is still assessing the level of destruction but said two bridges and about 58 homes in one village alone, Saketa, were damaged.

 Authorities said there was no tsunami risk from the quake, but many people ran to higher ground anyway.
 TV footage showed people screaming while running out of a shopping mall in Ternate.